 According to Milton Cox, developer of Faculty Learning Communities at Miami University of Ohio, an FLC “is a group of trans-disciplinary faculty, graduate students and professional staff … engaging in an active, collaborative, yearlong program with a curriculum about enhancing teaching and learning.”
 Participants may engage in frequent meetings, activities, discussions, and independent projects that lead to community building and foster the scholarship of teaching and learning (SoTL).

-Website for Developing Faculty and Professional Learning Communities (FLCs) to Transform Campus Culture for Learning (Miami University of Ohio).
+Website for Developing Faculty and Professional Learning Communities (FLCs): Communities of Practice in Higher Education (Miami University of Ohio).

 The Ohio Learning Network—Learning Communities Initiative.